pkgxdev/dev/README.md

 > sanitize the input.
 We will accept a PR to escape this by default or something
 > ∵ we agree this is maybe a bit insane.

+## `dev` & Editors

+Most editors if opened via the Terminal will inherit that Terminal’s environment.
+We recommend Visual Studio Code, `dev && code .` works great.

+> [!WARNING]
+>
+> Unfortunately, this usually means you *must* open your editor via your
+> terminal.

 ## GitHub Actions

 ```yaml